Carrot Cake Recipe

 - Cut the cold cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.
 If you are using a hand mixer you may need to soften the cream cheese a bit more.

 - Add the vanilla.
 Gradually add the powdered sugar beating on low speed until blended.
-Cover the bowl with a towel to keep down the cloud of powdered sugar.

 - This frosting will pipe best if used while still chilled.
 You can make it in advance, refrigerate and when ready to use let it soften slightly (do not microwave) and remix.